-During the second quarter of 2005, the asset groups that comprise our Capital Equipment Business segment experienced a significant decrease in revenues and operating profit margins.
-As a result, with the assistance of third party independent appraisers we re-evaluated the long-lived assets associated with these asset groups in accordance with SFAS No. 144, Accounting for Impairments or Disposal of Long-Lived Assets and determined that certain intangible assets within these asset groups were impaired as of June 30, 2005.
-We recorded abandonment and impairment charges within the Capital Equipment Business segment totaling approximately \$8.1 million for long-lived assets during the second quarter of 2005.
-The abandonment and impairment charges were classified within discontinued operations for the year ended December 31, 2005.
+During the second quarter of 2005, the asset groups that comprise the Company's Capital Equipment Business segment experienced a significant decrease in revenues and operating profit margins.
+The Company believed the decrease in revenues was caused by a general market decrease in demand for capital equipment, excess capacity of certain genomics equipment in the market place, and new applications for certain products had not developed as previously anticipated.
+These factors led the Company to revise its expectations of future revenues and operating profit margins for the Capital Equipment Business segment.
+As a result, with the assistance of third party independent appraisers, the Company re-evaluated the long-lived assets associated with these asset groups in accordance with SFAS No. 144 and determined that certain intangible assets within these asset groups were impaired as of June 30, 2005.
+The Company used an income approach to determine the fair values of the long-lived assets tested for impairment and recorded abandonment and impairment charges within the Capital Equipment Business segment totaling approximately \$8.1 million for long-lived assets during the second quarter of 2005.
+These abandonment and impairment charges have been classified within discontinued operations for the six months ended June 30, 2005.

-Also, as a result of the significant decrease in revenues and operating profit margins experienced by our Capital Equipment Business segment during the second quarter of 2005, in accordance with SFAS No. 142, we, with the assistance of third party independent appraisers, re-evaluated the goodwill associated with the Genomic Solutions and Union Biometrica reporting units for impairment as of June 30, 2005.
-As a result of this goodwill impairment testing, we recorded impairment charges within our Capital Equipment Business segment of approximately \$9.3 million for goodwill during the second quarter of 2005.
-The impairment charges were classified within discontinued operations for the year ended December 31, 2005.
+Also, as a result of the factors described above, in accordance with SFAS No. 142, the Company, with the assistance of third-party independent appraisers, re-evaluated the goodwill associated with the Genomic Solutions and Union Biometrica reporting units for impairment as of June 30, 2005.
+As a result of this goodwill impairment testing, the Company recorded impairment charges within the Capital Equipment Business segment of approximately \$9.3 million for goodwill during the second quarter of 2005.
+The Company used a combination of an income approach and a market approach to determine the fair value of its Genomic Solutions and Union Biometrica reporting units.
+These impairment charges have been classified within discontinued operations for the six months ended June 30, 2005.

-During the fourth quarter of 2005, with the assistance of third party independent appraisers, we performed our annual impairment testing on the goodwill included in the Capital Equipment Business segment in accordance with SFAS No. 142.
-In addition, we re-evaluated the fair value of the Capital Equipment Business segment in accordance with SFAS No. 144.
+During the fourth quarter of 2005, certain product lines in the Capital Equipment Business segment did not meet the Company's revenue forecasts and expectations.
+The Company believes that the further decline in revenues was due to the relative high price and nature of the products sold by Capital Equipment Business segment which customers, particularly distributors, may not be promoting and purchasing such products due to the uncertain future of the business.
+This led to a further reduction in the Company's expectation of future revenues in the Capital Equipment Business segment.
+As a result, the Company re-evaluated the goodwill included in this segment in accordance with SFAS No. 142, as well as the fair value of the disposal group in accordance with SFAS No. 144.
 As a result, an additional goodwill impairment charge of approximately \$7.9 million and a write-down of long-lived assets of approximately \$3.4 million were recorded during the fourth quarter of 2005.
-We used a combination of an income approach and a market approach to determine the fair value of the Capital Equipment Business segment.
+The Company used a combination of an income and market approaches to determine the fair value of the disposal group.